jackzhenguo/wordfinder/README.md

     updating and cleaning the database all the time

 3. add cluster function by word2vec
-   the gensim library can do it
+   the gensim library can do it @Zhen Guo

-4. web interfaces update
+4. on web interfaces we should add the show for cluster task @Zhen Guo

-5. add logging
+5. add logging for every key step

-6. test task, cleaning the database
+6. test task, cleaning the database @Willie @Haris

 7. deploy to hopper.slu.edu